ENSTA-U2IS-AI/torch-uncertainty/docs/source/quickstart.rst

     python3 resnet.py --version std --arch 18 --accelerator gpu --device 1 --benchmark True --max_epochs 75 --precision 16

-You may replace the architecture (which should be a Lightning Module), the Datamodule (a Lightning Datamodule), the loss or the optimization procedure to your likings.
+You may replace the architecture (which should be a Lightning Module), the Datamodule (a Lightning Datamodule), the loss or the optimization recipe to your likings.

 Using the PyTorch-based models
 ------------------------------